 Problem: A condition belongs on the Problem List if it is current and active, as reflected by associated diagnostic, therapeutic, rehabilitative, palliative or other interventions.
-Accordingly, if a patient is on a medication for a particular health condition, the condition should be listed on the problem list.
-If a health condition could affect or be affected by other problem list entries, then it belongs on the problem list, at least as long as the affected problem is active.
+Accordingly, if a patient is on a medication for a particular health condition, the condition should be listed on the Problem List.
+If a health condition could affect or be affected by other Problem List entries, then it belongs on the Problem List, at least as long as the affected problem is active.

 History: A condition that no longer impacts, or is impacted by, a patient’s current care should be resolved (removing to the past list), or moved to the Medical, Family or Surgical History.

 Device: An attached or implanted medical device that plays a central role in the management of an active problem or is an ongoing result of a prior medical or surgical intervention should be documented in the Devices and Implants section of the History activity.
-Sometimes are associated with health problems (such as infection), when it becomes appropriate to highlight the device complication as an active problem.
+Sometimes devices are associated with health problems (such as infection), when it then becomes appropriate to highlight the device complication as an active problem.